 - or real estate mortgage investment conduits (REMICs)

-Your combined supplemental income gets transferred to line 17 of Form 1040.
+Your combined supplemental income gets transferred to Form 1040.
 From there, your net income gets treated as ordinary income for tax purposes.

 A TurboTax solution for every situation